CPAD2023/CPAD2023SecBTeam04/README.md

 All the Combined work is merged in main branch.
 Team members :

-Kaushiki Bhattacharya (2022SP93001) [newsAppWithAPI]
+Kaushiki Bhattacharya (2022SP93001) [Branch Name : newsAppWithAPI]

-Aishani Mukerji (2022SP93017) [Created Fork as it was not allowing to push directly to main fork name :2022sp93017 / CPAD2023SecBTeam04, branchName: backend-A ]
+Aishani Mukerji (2022SP93017) [Created Fork as it was not allowing to push directly to main.
+Fork Name :2022sp93017 / CPAD2023SecBTeam04, Branch Name: backend-A ]

 Jahnvi (2022SP93079)